-In this configuration example, an organization has multiple locations of different sizes and wants to connect the networks at each site.
-They have several sites that host shared network resources used by the entire organization.
-They also have small offices, which need to connect to the shared network resources.
-The organization wants direct connectivity between the sites that host shared network resources.
-They also want connections from small offices to converge at a reliable central location.
+The objective of this configuration example is to show how an organization with multiple locations of different sizes can connect the networks at each site.
+In this example, we have several sites that host shared network resources used by the entire organization.
+We also have small offices, which need to connect to the shared network resources.
+This organization wants direct connectivity between the sites that host shared network resources.
+We also want connections from small offices to converge at a reliable central location.
 The organization could have resources distributed among multiple sites, or business processes that fit a hybrid VPN architecture.

 This configuration example is provided as a guide.
 Additional configuration settings might be necessary, or more appropriate, for your network environment.